benborgers/www/posts/google-sheets-json.md

 You can also check out [the documentation](https://opensheet.elk.sh) for some more information, including how to fetch sheets by their number/index instead of their name.

-If you have any questions about how to use this little utility API, [please reach out](/contact)!
+If you have any questions about how to use this little utility API, please reach out (benborgers@hey.com)!
 I’d love to help.

-Also, if you’re not a programmer and you’d like help integrating Google Sheets, [send me a quick message](/contact) and I can help out!
+Also, if you’re not a programmer and you’d like help integrating Google Sheets, send me a quick message (again, benborgers@hey.com) and I can help out!